Vyral/base-template/_posts/2022-05-13-how-the-soldswich-team-gives-back.md

 **We really enjoy being involved in the community,** and one way we do that is by asking what’s important to our agents.
 This dodgeball tournament was Children’s Cancer Connection’s first one ever, but they have a volleyball tournament that we attend every year, at which we always have a ton of fun.

-We have an agent, Jason Hennis, whose family was affected by childhood cancer, and they took advantage of the amazing program that Children's Cancer Connection offers.
+We have an agent, Jason Henness, whose family was affected by childhood cancer, and they took advantage of the amazing program that Children's Cancer Connection offers.
 It’s been a part of their life for a long time, and it’s wonderful that he has brought us into that fold.
 Plus, the events are super fun\!

 {% include pullquote.html %}